 The main advantage of the public access scheme is that it could potentially save you money whilst giving you access to the Bar, since you would be paying for a barrister only instead of a barrister and solicitor.
 Further details including indicative fees can be found here.

-General information about the Public Access scheme can be found at the Public Access section of the Bar Council website.
+General information about the Public Access scheme can be found on the Public Access section of the Bar Council website.